Final Project for applied machine learning

 - For single datasets that are truly large or complex, you should articulate why it is considered large/complex relative to the standards your audience is used to.

-- You must perform some sort of exploratory data analysis that checks the completion and/or quality of the data.
+- You must perform some sort of exploratory data analysis that checks the completion and/or quality of the data or the existence of the problem (e.g. market size assessment).

 - You must identify the source of the data and summarize the datasets.